Dainier Peró: Early career

 Peró made his professional debut on 2 December 2022, in a bout against Deane Williams.
 Peró secured a win after knocking his opponent out in the opening round of the bout.

+Peró was scheduled to face Cesar Navarro in the main event of Most Valuable Prospects 12 at Caribe Royale Orlando in Orlando, FL on May 9, 2025.
+Pero won the fight by unanimous decision.